Rylith/TouchpadTestV2/README.md

-# watch Mouse Controller
+# Watch Mouse Controller

-The application allows the user to control the cursor with an Android watch device.
+The application allows the user to control the cursor with an Android device.
 It is a crossplatform application (untested on Mac OSX).

 ## Description

 The program is in three parts :

-- watch application (Android SDK 20+)
+- Watch application (Android SDK 20+)
 - Mobile application (Android SDK 19+)
 - Computer application (Java 8)